 Jonathan Edwards, perhaps the most intelligent scholar/preacher of the 1st Great Awakening, recorded that the “revival has been chiefly amongst the young….”
 Teenagers led the way for awakening in this powerful 18th Century revival.
 As a matter of fact, teenagers have been on the leading edge of every major spiritual awakening in the history of the United States.

 Teenagers are idealists, visionaries and unrealistic.
-This lack of realism allows them to see visions and have dreams that thoses of us who have been worn down by the realities of life may no longer see.
+Their brains are literally not fully developed yet!
+That's why they're willing to try crazy stuff, both good and bad.
+This lack of realism and judgment allows them to see visions and have dreams that those of us who have been worn down by the realities of life may no longer see.
 Adults tend to use microscopes while teenagers have a penchant for telescopes.
 We tend to get worn down by life and they tend to get fired up by causes.
 We wonder how much money it will take and they just don’t care.

 Teenagers don't know the rules of engagement which can help them win souls.
 They can break the foolish patters of their forefathers which, for the most part, has kept the Gospel locked within the four walls of the church sanctuary.